Vasile2k/SteamEventCardFarmer/README.md

 ## Usage
 Add your maFiles into `maFiles` folder, SteamAuthenticatorCmd into `Steam` folder and your account login information in `accounts.json` file.
 After that execute `runAll.bat` and stop it after some time...

+Also, `phantomjs` executable has to be in the same directory or `PATH` environment variable should point to it.

 ## License
 * This thing is distributed under [Apache 2.0 license](LICENSE)